volitico-kellen/MLPE/README.md

         number of pairs (both positive and negative) to be used for metric learning

     metric_learn_max_proj: int, default=100000
         maximum number of projections used in metric learning.
-If transform() returns feature data unaltered, this parameter must be increased.
+If MLPE transform() returns feature data unaltered, this parameter must be increased.

     performance_metric: {'sensitivity','specificity','precision','accuracy'}, default='sensitivity'